freenode/web-7.0/content/kb/using/registration.md

 The following steps are the recommended method to register and set up a new freenode account.
 If you have questions or doubts about the process, a member of staff will be happy to discuss it and answer any questions you may have.

-1. Select a permanent, master nickname.
+1. Select a master, "primary", nickname.
 If the nickname you want is registered but has expired, just ask a staffer and in most cases, we will be happy to drop it for you.
 Please avoid using the name of a community project or trademarked entity, to avoid conflicts.
 Write down your password and be sure to keep the sheet of paper in a safe place.